Dyshidrotic eczema is a condition in which small blisters develop on the hands and feet. Blisters are often itchy.

 A skin biopsy

-may be needed to rule out other causes, such as a fungal infection.
+may be needed to rule out other causes, such as a fungal infection or psoriasis.

 If your doctor thinks the condition may be due to an allergic reaction, allergy testing (patch testing) may be done.